The Qlarant Quality Improvement Report

-For the 10th Scope of Work, from August 2011 through July 2014, Delmarva Foundation collaborated with health care providers and other stakeholders to address a set of priorities established by the Centers for Medicare & Medicaid Services.
-These priorities aligned Delmarva’s local QIO responsibilities with a bold national plan for making dramatic improvements in health care quality and decreasing health care costs for all Americans.
+For the 10th Scope of Work, from August 2011 through July 2014, Qlarant collaborated with health care providers and other stakeholders to address a set of priorities established by the Centers for Medicare & Medicaid Services.
+These priorities aligned Qlarant’s local QIO responsibilities with a bold national plan for making dramatic improvements in health care quality and decreasing health care costs for all Americans.

 Significant outcomes were achieved across the District of Columbia, including the following: